iexel/fontus/README.md

 The following third-party JavaScript libraries are used in the application: jQuery, jQuery UI, jqGrid, mmenu, and Layout Engine.
 The use of jQuery UI is limited; most of the HTML is manually coded, and styled with CSS.

+####Mobile phones and tablets

+The application has a fluid and responsive HTML layout which adapts well to mobile phone and tablet screens.
+The responsiveness is implemented using CSS media queries.
+A separate compact mobile menu is used on narrow screens.

 ####Logging framework

 The application uses slf4j API with log4j implementation for logging.